Wootric/slate/source/includes/_install_intro.md

 <!-- end Wootric code -->
 ```
 Once you are signed up on the Wootric homepage, you will be taken directly to an installation
 page.
-If you’re a returning visitor, sign in at [wootric.com](https://www.wootric.com/) and click on the “Settings" button near the top right of the page.
-Navigate to the [Javascript Setup Guide](https://www.wootric.com/install) and you will see a code snippet with a unique
-account_token for you to install.
+If you're a returning visitor, sign in at [wootric.com](https://www.wootric.com/) and click on the "Settings" button near the top right of the page.
+Navigate to the [Javascript Setup Guide](https://www.wootric.com/install) and you will see a code snippet with a unique account_token for you to install.

 ##Step 2.
 Customize the Survey